Outlook, Montana

-Outlook is a small rural village in Sheridan County, Montana, United States.
+Outlook is a town in Sheridan County, Montana, United States.
 The population was 84 at the 2020 census.
-The village includes a post office which services Outlook and the hamlet of Raymond, as well as the surrounding countryside.

 History

 Outlook began with the construction of the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad in 1909.
 It was incorporated in 1913.
-A wildfire hit the town in 1999, destroying several buildings, and the population has declined by more than half since then.
+A wildfire hit the town in 1999, destroying several buildings.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.30 sqmi, all land.